 WHERE IS MACHU PICCHU

 Machu Picchu is located in the Andes Mountain in South America, in the country of Peru.
-The closest city with an airport is Cusco and the nearest town is Agua Calientes.
+The closest city with an airport in Cusco and the nearest town is Aguas Calientes.

 MACHU PICCHU FACTS

 Here are some Machu Picchu facts that will help you understand about Machu Picchu and how things work around it that many tourists including myself get confused about.

 Machu Picchu was built in 1450 as a royal estate for the Inca Rulers but was abandoned 80 years later due to the fear of the Spanish conquest.
 It was only discovered in 1911 by an American archaeologist Hiram Bingham III.

 During the Spanish colonisation of Peru, many Incas or the Peruvian natives went to Machu Picchu to hide and take refuge.
 During the Spanish Era, they destroyed many towns that are built by the Inca Empire, however, they never found Machu Picchu which many historians believe that’s why it has survived and left untouched.